ballerina-platform/ballerina-distribution/examples/graphql-interceptors/graphql_interceptors.md

 This example shows how to define an interceptor to print a log before and after a resolver is executed.

-For more information on the underlying package, see the [`graphql` package](https://lib.ballerina.io/ballerina/graphql/latest/).

 ::: code graphql_interceptors.bal :::

 Run the service by executing the following command.